Introduction – providing internet access to a construction site

 Once the site survey is complete, the site requirements are understood and the solution has been designed, it is time to install your construction site broadband solution.
 Our rapid deployment solutions can be installed in as little as a few hours, depending on site requirements.

-Solutions include 4G and 5G, air fibre, satellite broadband and fibre.
+Solutions include 4G and 5G, air fibre, satellite broadband, Private LTE 4G / 5G and fibre optic broadband.
 For detailed information on each, see our previous article which compares construction site internet solutions.

 For longer construction projects which last several years, a phased approach can be implemented, ensuring full business continuity.
 For example, leveraging 4G broadband in the early stages of construction, and migrating to full fibre when ready.